 If you're not a good cook, consider using some of your savings to take a cooking class or to subscribe to one of the many meal kit plans available these days.
 You don't have to eliminate eating out altogether, but doing so less frequently will not only save you money, but make it seem like more of a treat.

 Cancel Your Gym Membership

-While everyone else around you is signing a contract for a gym membership, go against the grain and ditch yours.
+While everyone else around you is signing a contract for a gym membership (hopefully they're getting good gym deals), go against the grain and ditch yours.
 Statistics show that somewhere between 60% and 70% of people with a gym membership never use it.
 And most gyms have incredibly stern contracts that force you to keep paying, whether you use your membership or not.

 Instead, consider a free fitness regimen.
 Walk or jog around your neighborhood.
 Do push-ups when you wake up in the morning.
 Or bike to work if that's a legitimate possibility.
 Just don't pay a high monthly fee for something that might go altogether unused.